Towards the end of your vehicle lease contract, we recommend you check over your vehicle to ensure it is returned in the best possible condition.

 - Give yourself enough time to act on and repair anything that requires attention

-- We will get in touch with yourselves with regards to ordering a new vehicle or extending your current contract.
+We will get in touch with regards to ordering a new vehicle or extending your current contract.

 - Arrange for any non-Fair and Wear Tear damage to be repaired